How to Water Ivy Plants

 Water can still pool around the roots in your pot if:

-(Read my article, how to revive ivy with brown leaves).
+(Read my article, on how to revive ivy with brown leaves).

 Key Takeaways:

-• Plant ivy in pots with drainage holes in the base to prevent excess water pooling around the roots which causes root rot.
+• Plant ivy in pots with drainage holes in the base to prevent excess water from pooling around the roots, which causes root rot.

-• The symptoms of under watered ivy plants are leaves turning brown, dry and crispy whereas over watered ivy causes the leaves to turn yellow.
+• The symptoms of underwatered ivy plants are leaves turning brown, dry, and crispy, whereas overwatered ivy causes the leaves to turn yellow.
 Water ivy plants with a generous soak when the top inch of the soil feels dry.
-Typically watering once per week is the optimal amount for ivy plants indoors and outdoors.
+Typically, watering once weekly is optimal for ivy plants indoors and outdoors.

 Recent Posts